ernestofgonzalez/epub-utils/docs/index.rst

    :alt: License

 **epub-utils** is a comprehensive Python library and command-line tool for working with EPUB files.
-It provides both a programmatic API and an intuitive CLI interface for inspecting, parsing, and manipulating EPUB metadata, content, and structure.
+It provides both a programmatic API and an intuitive CLI interface for inspecting and parsing EPUB archives.

 .. note::
    epub-utils supports **EPUB 2.0.1** and **EPUB 3.0+** specifications, ensuring compatibility